 Although Mikel has more than 20 years of construction experience under his belt, in a prior life, he owned and operated a coffee shop in Michigan; which set him up nicely for a life in Seattle.
 After the move, he worked with Grant Eckman, Nils Christian, Ben Frey-Booth, and others both as an employee and a collaborator while he was operating his own construction company.
 Mikel is almost always busy swinging a hammer in his off time as well; some would say he and his wife are addicted to renovating their own homes.

-Raised in Northern Michigan, Mikel and his wife moved to Ballard in 2005, where they currently reside.
+Raised in Northern Michigan, Mikel now calls the Ballard area home.
 In theory, he has free time away from work, where he would enjoy playing soccer, relaxing at his family cabin in Michigan, spending time with his family and working on an ever present list of home projects.

 Jennifer joined the Mētis Construction team in 2018.
 As an apprentice carpenter, well on her way to journey-level, Jennifer can work in all phases of a project; from form to finish.
 She has worked on a variety of residential and commercial projects during her time at Mētis including; Seaplane, Sunny Hill School and multiple residential projects throughout Seattle.
 One aspect of carpentry that she especially enjoys is the finishing stage; where all of the hard work of framing things perfectly flat, level and square come together.